Quick answer

 Before AI DSS platforms, organizations generally relied on traditional decision support systems (DSS) as well as business intelligence (BI) tools.

-DSS are computer-based systems designed to assist in decision-making for complex and non-routine problems.
-They combined raw data with models or predefined rules to support analysis.
+DSS are computer-based systems designed to assist in decision-making for non-routine and complex problems.
+They combined available data with models or predefined rules to support analysis.
 DSS could run what-if scenarios, simulate outcomes, or apply optimization techniques to guide managers.
 Traditional DSS heavily depend on static models.

-BI, on the other hand, focuses on collecting, organizing, and visualizing historical data.
-BI platforms are built around dashboards and reports that pull information from data warehouses to create a single source of truth.
-This proves to be incredibly helpful as two-thirds of the global workforce now has access to BI tools that allow organizations to clearly see what has happened and why, track KPIs, identify trends, and monitor performance.
+BI, on the other hand, is centered on historical data collection, its organization, and its visualization.
+BI platforms are built around dashboards and reports that pull information from multiple data sources and data warehouses to create a single source of truth for critical business information.
+This proves to be incredibly helpful as research findings suggest that over 78% of global enterprises have now implemented at least one BI or analytics platform, with 72% of non-technical employees gaining access to BI tools through data democratization initiatives.

-Once AI came into the picture, decision-making became more powerful and insightful.
-Instead of relying only on static reports, dashboards, or rule-based models, AI introduced machine learning, natural language processing, and advanced algorithms to DSS.
-These technologies enable systems not only to analyze vast and complex datasets at speed but also to detect hidden patterns, forecast outcomes, and even recommend optimal actions.
+Once AI algorithms came into the picture, decision-making became more powerful and insightful.
+Instead of relying only on static reports, dashboards, or rule-based models, AI introduced machine learning, generative AI, natural language processing, and advanced algorithms to DSS.
+These technologies enable systems not only to analyze vast and complex datasets at speed but also to detect patterns, forecast outcomes, and even recommend optimal actions.

 Several essential components make AI DSS powerful: